Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Relevant Work

 \subsection{Career Switching}

-While there does not exist much prior research on career transitions related to the software industry, research by Castro et al. on career transitions by junior academics into Data Science is of particularly relevance \cite{RuizCastro2020}.
-These junior academics faced career barriers within academics, including career uncertainty and the lack of meaning and impact.
+While prior research on career transitions related to the software industry is limited, Castro et al.'s study on career transitions by junior academics into Data Science is of particular relevance \cite{RuizCastro2020}.
+Junior academics face career barriers within academics, including career uncertainty and the lack of meaning and impact.
 These barriers, when paired with a failure to meet career expectations, motivated a career switch.
-The transitioning process is facilitated by what Castro et al. referred to as \textit{career catalysts} (e.g., ``adapting one's mindset to new industries and roles'').
-They also captured what junior academics did as part of the transition, which include activities like self-learning.
-Lastly, they explored how a successful transition into Data Science allowed for an experience of career sustainability \cite{RuizCastro2020}.
+The transitioning process is facilitated by what Castro et al.~\cite{RuizCastro2020} referred to as \textit{career catalysts}, which could take the form of career training workshops, development centers, bootcamps, etc. These career catalysts could yield three key benefits, including adapting one's mindset to new industries and roles, understanding potential future jobs and employers, and gaining meaningful employment.
+Career sustainability, in turn, was experienced in two ways, i) a reaffirmation of professional identity through the nurturing of characteristics relevant to the academic researcher role while working as a data scientist, and ii) the reconciliation of the professional identity, through the fulfillment of positive expectations (that were previously unmet in the researcher role) while working as a data scientist \cite{RuizCastro2020}.

-In contrast, this work looks to contribute a more high-level understanding of the barriers faced by, and mitigation strategies used by, those with any non-traditional occupational and/or educational background (i.e., not just junior academics) transitioning into any role related to SE (i.e., not just Data Science).
+Our work goes one step further and does not focus on junior academics willing to transition to Data Science.
+It aims to contribute to the current literature with a more high-level understanding of the barriers faced by, and mitigation strategies used by, those with any non-traditional occupational and/or educational background transitioning into any role related to SE.
+To the best of our knowledge, our paper is the first work that studies the reported barriers and potential mitigation strategies to make SE jobs more accessible to those with non-traditional backgrounds.